olegkoval/magento2-regenerate_url_rewrites/README.md

 >`$> php bin/magento ok:urlrewrites:regenerate --no-progress`

 #### REGENERATE URL REWRITES OF CATEGORY
-WARNING: When you regenerate Url Rewrites of some category then you also regenerate Url Rewrites of all products from this category AND Url Rewrites of all sub-categories (all levels - Magento use recursive logic) AND all products from this sub-categories.
-This is the built-in Magento logic.
-So, take into account that regenerating of Url Rewrites of any category (specially from top level) is a "heavy" process and it's take a time.

 * to regenerate Url Rewrites of all categories in all stores set entity type to "category":
 >`$> php bin/magento ok:urlrewrites:regenerate --entity-type=category`